 By Marlysa Thomas

-Marlysa Thomas is the domestic adviser for policy and programs, specific populations in Bread for the World Institute.
+Marlysa Thomas is domestic advisor for policy and programs, specific populations at Bread for the World Institute.